Estemobs/cocoyico/README.md

 IMPORTANT :

-the help command is in French because the bot is designed for French people if it bothers you just change the text to English.
+Some piece of code may be in French, it's up to you to make the change.
 I did not specify the syntax of each command because it seems logical to me.
 It's up to you to read the code!
 Enjoy 😀!